ArturoBarriga/federated-digital-twins-use-cases/Use_Case_1_Centralized_Federation/README.md

 }
 ```

-The allocation decision is sent from the central manager to each farm's digital twin through its actuator interface.
-The corresponding simulator then reads the irrigation command from the digital twin and adapts its behavior accordingly.
+The allocation decision is sent from the central manager to each farm's DT through its actuator interface.
+The corresponding simulator then reads the irrigation command from the DT and adapts its behavior accordingly.
 In particular, when an irrigation actuator request is received, the simulator models the effect of irrigation by increasing the simulated soil humidity during the following hours.

-To verify that the commands reached the digital twins and were processed by the simulators, inspect the simulator logs:
+To verify that the commands reached the DTs and were processed by the simulators, inspect the simulator logs:

 ```bash
 docker compose logs farm1-simulator